internationals-fyi/frontend/README.md

 # Internationals.fyi

-A comprehensive platform for international students to explore and compare universities in the United States.
+An all-in-one comprehensive platform for international students to explore and compare universities in the United States.

 ## Features